hastef88/hastef88.github.io/_posts/2016-01-19-synchronous-jms-publishing-with-wso2-esb-and-wso2-mb-300.md

 3. The default Endpoint is used within the callout mediator since the destination changes based on the topic name.

-4. The <loopback> mediator is used at the end of the inSequence to direct the flow to the outSequence following a successful invocation.
+4. The "loopback" mediator is used at the end of the inSequence to direct the flow to the outSequence following a successful invocation.